youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 </div>
 </div>

+## Contributor Guide

+The purpose of this document is to provide authors and contributors to the OpenSDP project with instructions on how to produce guidelines, tutorials, and tools that are suitable for publication and inclusion in the OpenSDP repository.
+This guide reviews some of the key features of an OpenSDP contribution, introduces potential contributors to GitHub, and explains the organizational structure of OpenSDP materials.

+### Key Features of Contributing to OpenSDP

+OpenSDP to facilitate open collaboration and open access to its materials uses the GitHub platform for sharing code, data, analyses, and documentation.
+GitHub is a powerful platform for collaboration around code and text, but does have a learning curve.
+This document is designed to help you get started using GitHub right away -- if you already have experience with git and GitHub then feel free to skip ahead to the sections on organization and structure of OpenSDP materials.

 ## Getting Started
 The best way to get started contributing to OpenSDP is to explore model analyses on the OpenSDP website.
-We recommend checking out the "College Persistence" analyis in the R programming language on the OpenSDP Analysis page, here: https://opensdp.github.io/analysis/.
+We recommend reviewing the "College Persistence" analysis in the R programming language on the OpenSDP Analysis page, here: https://opensdp.github.io/analysis/.

-Within the OpenSDP Analysis page, the "College Persistence" analyis section will look like this:
+Within the OpenSDP Analysis page, the "College Persistence" analysis section will look like this:

 <br />